QR Code for App Links

 Create your link

 The QR code is the delivery format, not the routing logic.
 It is the scannable wrapper around a Smart Link, which means the same QR asset can stay on print, packaging, posters, menus, or event signage even when the destination behind it changes later.
-That makes the page useful when the team wants one scannable surface that still routes by device after the asset has already been printed.
+That makes the page useful when the team wants one scannable QR asset that still routes by device after the material has already been printed.
+If the team needs a QR-first app install flow, use the QR-ready app install link page instead.

 Best places to use app-link QR codes